jakartaee/jakarta.ee/content/committees/specification/tckprocess/index.md

 suite.

 ###  Adding excluded tests
-Excluded tests should be reactivated for every major Jakarta EE release for every Specification developed in the respective major EE release.
+Excluded tests should be reconsidered for every major Jakarta EE release for every Specification developed in the respective major EE release.

 ## Improvement {#_improvement}